A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: Details of the Models

 \subsection{Datasets Descriptions and Splits}

-Shepard-Metzler objects are rendered using a custom rendering engine\footnote{\url{https://github.com/aleksandr-krylov/shepard-metzler-shape-renderer}}, based on \emph{matplotlib}.
+Shepard-Metzler objects are rendered using a custom rendering engine\footnote{Available at \href{https://github.com/aleksandr-krylov/shepard-metzler-shape-renderer}{github.com/aleksandr-krylov/shepard-metzler-shape-renderer}}, based on \emph{matplotlib}.
 Our custom rendering engine applies the classical rules of perspective projection.
 Self-occlusions are treated via the painter's algorithm.
 No shades were applied.
 Objects are centered within a sphere, and rendering a viewpoint requires the object’s symbolic description along with camera distance, azimuth, and elevation.
 The renderer engine uses a coordinate system where the Z-axis points outward from the screen toward the viewer, the Y-axis points downward from top to bottom, and the X-axis points rightward from left to right.
 In this work, each viewpoint is a 2D image of size $(3,128,128)$ with a white background, captured from a fixed camera distance of $25$, with all cube faces of the object in white and edges in black.

 Shepard-Metzler objects are composed of 10 cubes and comprise three elbows.
 There are 288 unique Shepard-Metzler objects, from which 200 are used for the training set, 30 for the validation set, and 58 for the testing set.
 Each object has 6 fundamental shape-views, resulting in 1200 fundamental shape-views for the training set, 180 for the validation set and 348 for the testing set.
 For each shape-view, 4 distinct symbolic descriptions are obtained by rotating the shape around its vertical axis, resulting in a total of 4800 symbolic descriptions in the training set, 720 in the validation set, and 1392 in the testing set.
-See Fig. \ref{fig:shape_views} for more details on the shape-views and corresponding symbolic-descriptions. \paragraph{Dataset of Module I} For each object, 250 views are uniformly sampled from the sphere, resulting in 50,000 images for the training set, 7500 for the validation set, and 14,500 for the testing set.
+See \hyperref[fig:shape_views]{App.~Fig.~\ref*{fig:shape_views}} for more details on the shape-views and corresponding symbolic-descriptions.

+\textbf{Dataset of Module I.} For each object, 250 views are uniformly sampled from the sphere, resulting in 50,000 images for the training set, 7500 for the validation set, and 14,500 for the testing set.

-\paragraph{Dataset of Module II} For each symbolic description, we uniformly sampled 42 views within each quadrant, resulting in 201,600 images-symbolic descriptions for the training set, 30,240 for the validation set, and 58,464 for the testing set.
+\textbf{Dataset of Module II.} For each symbolic description, we uniformly sampled 42 views within each quadrant, resulting in 201,600 images-symbolic descriptions for the training set, 30,240 for the validation set, and 58,464 for the testing set.